mwvoss/resources_writing/intro_outline.md

     * introduce topic and why it is important, try to use a hook to grab reader's attention
     * introduce the basic narrative (unresolved mystery, controversy, real-world issue needs attention)
     * end with a brief statement of how the current study resolves the unknown
-  * Provide more specifics as you work through the narrative.
-Need to address:
+  * Now provide more specifics as you work through the narrative.
+  * Need to convey through your narrative:
     * What we know
       * respect the original aims of the research
       * be well-rounded in how you cite previous literature